-1 Introduction
+1. Introduction

 Mobility is one of the main characteristics of work in hospitals.
 Due to the spatial distribution of departments, wards, and offices in clinical settings, clinicians need to move between different departments all the time.
 Aside from the considerable time that clinicians waste on moving in hospitals, having access to the right information in different situations is a big challenge.
 The majority of previous work on providing remote access to the patient information have used mobile devices (e.g. PDAs and smartphones).
 However, most mobile devices do not support interaction on the move, which means the users need to stop, pick up their device, and direct their attention away from the task at hand [1].
 This way of interaction often requires the user's full attention and occupies at least one hand which most of the time interferes with the task at hand.
 Furthermore, interaction with the dominant touchscreen-based mobile devices does not comply with sterility restrictions in hospitals.
-Emerging new generation of eyewear computers e.g. Google Glass that provide various hands-free input modalities (e.g. head motion and voice commands), raises the question as to whether this new platform can address some of the challenges of interaction on the move.
+Emerging wearable computers such as Google Glass provide various hands-free input modalities (e.g. head motion and voice commands) and raise the question as to whether such new computing platforms can address some of the challenges of interaction on the move.
 What are the potential advantages and limitations of using such devices in hospitals?
-To answer these questions, we implemented and evaluated a wearable personal assistant (WPA) for orthopedic surgeons based on a previous study on design of wearable personal assistants for surgeons [2].
-Our WPA supports three specific tasks throughout a workday of surgeons: (1) touch-less interaction with medical images, (2) tele-presence during surgeries, and (3) mobile access to the Electronic Patient Records (EPR) during ward rounds.
+To answer these questions, we implemented and evaluated a wearable personal assistant (WPA) for orthopedic surgeons [2].
+In this article we provide a more detailed look into the design and evaluation of this previously presented prototype.
+Our WPA supports three specific tasks throughout a workday of surgeons: 1) touch-less interaction with medical images, 2) tele-presence during surgeries, and 3) mobile access to the Electronic Patient Records (EPR) during ward rounds.